Financial aid process:

 1. When do I need to apply for financial aid?
 Are there any deadlines?

 You need to apply for Financial Aid each school year.
-Summer (June) starts our Financial Aid year followed by the fall and spring semesters.
+Summer (Mid-May) starts our Financial Aid year followed by the fall and spring semesters.

-Students in the College of Business, Arts, Sciences, and Education need to submit your application as early as possible, but no earlier than January 1.
+Students in the College of Business, Arts, Sciences, and Education need to submit your application as early as possible, but no earlier than October 1.
 Some types of aid are limited and we award by the financial aid file completion date.
-Our priority deadline date is March 15 to complete your FAFSA.
-The Kansas state deadline is April 1.
+Our priority deadline date is February 1 to complete your FAFSA.

-Adult Degree Completion students and Graduate students do not have deadlines for completing financial aid; however, it is recommended that you complete financial aid at the start of each academic year.
+Adult and Professional Studies students and Graduate students do not have deadlines for completing financial aid; however, it is recommended that you complete financial aid before the start of each academic year.
+The FAFSA is available on October 1 prior to the next academic year.
+For example, the 2023-2024 FAFSA was available as of October 1, 2022.

 2. What forms need to be completed in order to receive Financial Aid?